FourThievesVinegar/solderless-microlab/docs/assembly-control-unit.md

 - stepper motors or stepper-driven peristaltic pumps, and
 - the stepper motor cables.

-You can also perform this step after assembling the other units, but you DEFINITELY want to tune the potentiometers.
+You can also perform this step after assembling the other units.
+You **DEFINITELY** want to tune the potentiometers.
 If you don't, the stepper motors will likely behave very strangely and could be damaged by excess voltage.
 You can use the Test Recipe on the Microlab to do this, which has an option to manually run each of the reagent pumps, as well as activing the stirrer and heating tools.
 You can also do this after assembling the other units, but be sure to do it before you close the lid on the Control Unit.

 #### Motor board potentiometer tuning